droundy/recipes-site/index.md

 transparent.
 Add spices and garlic and cook for two more minutes.
 Add lentils, water, and tomatoes.
 Simmer 1 or more hours.
 At the penultimate minute, add spinach, salt, peper, and vinegar.

+## Hot and sour soup

+- 4 cups water or broth

+- 4 ounces sliced mushrooms

+- bamboo shoots or celery, thinly sliced

+- 8 ounces firm tofu, sliced into 1/4 inch strips

+- (optionally 1 carrot, diced)

+- (optionally 1 onion, diced)

+- 2 cloves garlic, crushed

+- 1-2 tablespoons ginger, grated

+- 1 tablespoon balsamic vinegar

+- 3 tablespoons rice (or red wine, or apple cider) vinegar

+- 1 heaping tablespoon of sriracha sauce

+- 4 tablespoons soy sauce (less if broth is used)

+- 2 tablespoons molasses

+- 1/4 cup white flour, mixed with 1/2 cup cold water (alternatively 2
+  tablespoons corn starch in 2 tablespoons cold water)

+- 2 eggs, beaten

+- 1 teaspoon black or white pepper

+- 4 green onions, sliced (technically optional)

+Put everything before the flour into a pot and boil for 5 or more minutes.
+Add the flour and water mixture, stirring carefully and boil for 2 or more minutes, until it thickens.
+Add the pepper and green onions, and enjoy!